frozflame/november/02/lesson-02.md

     notepad hello.py

-You see *notepad* launched with file `hello.py`.
+You see *notepad* launched with file `hello.py` opened.
 So you see this mini syntax.
 The first part if the program name, the second is an argument to the program;
 very likely this is the name (or path) of the file to be opened by the program.